 Qualifying

-• “Clients who we have helped with similar projects have a defined internal process when making a decision; what are the steps you and your organisation need to take to get this project live?
+• “Clients whom we’ve helped with similar projects have a defined internal process when making a decision; what are the steps you and your organisation need to take to get this project live?

 Delivering a Proposal